PrefectHQ/prefect/docs/concepts/logs.md

 - `flow_run_name`
 - `flow_name`

-You can specify custom formatting by setting an environment variable or by modifying the formatter in a `logging.yml` fileas described earlier.
+You can specify custom formatting by setting an environment variable or by modifying the formatter in a `logging.yml` file as described earlier.
 For example, to change the formatting for the flow runs formatter:

 ```bash
 PREFECT_LOGGING_FORMATTERS_FLOW_RUNS_FORMAT="%(asctime)s.%(msecs)03d | %(levelname)-7s | %(flow_run_id)s - %(message)s"